 Generally, toddlers and pre-schoolers don’t need explanations of swear words.
 They’re too young to understand some of the concepts behind the more common swear words.
 It’s enough just to say, ‘That’s not a nice word’.

 Children over the age of four years can get some good out of a simple explanation.
-If you think your child might have some understanding of the meaning of the word, you can ask her what she thinks the word means.
+If you think your child might have some understanding of the meaning of the word, you can ask him what he thinks the word means.
 Then use general terms to explain why it’s not alright.
 For example, you could say, ‘That’s a word for poop, and it’s not nice to use’.

 What to do about swearing: Longer term